Reading an article over at the National Review how small banks are taking a hit, particularly since the introduction of Dodd-Frank.

 But let’s think even bigger.
 Because as much as unemployment blows, so do jobs.
 What if people didn’t have to work to survive?
 Enter the jaw-droppingly simple idea of a universal basic income, in which the government would just add a sum sufficient for subsistence to everyone’s bank account every month.
 A proposal along these lines has been gaining traction in Switzerland, and it’s starting to get a lot of attention here, too.

 If Jessie A. Myerson is the sort of pot-headed idiot we’re leaving the country to in the next generation, then I would weep for the future except for one thing – that I know these idiots, even if they got all they wanted, would eventually hand all their land, wealth, and toys back to us “evil capalists” one way or another.

 And why?
 Because we’re smarter, we’re faster, and we think ahead.
-Capitalists are the chessmasters, driven by things like math, strategy, tactics, and innovation, while these Occulosers are driven by nothing but a hunger for Doritos and a sense of being “wronged.”
+Capitalists are the chessmasters, driven by things like math, strategy, tactics, and innovation, while these Occulosers are the pawns – driven by nothing but a hunger for Doritos and a sense of being “wronged.”
 That’s not enough to compete or live in today’s world, and their utopian fantasies of mural painting, “free” jobs for everybody, and all that bunk will all remain in a world we’ll get nowhere close to, especially with idiots like Myserson at the helm.

 Just watched a video about a guy crying that Walker’s win (i.e. him not being recalled) is somehow “the end of democracy.”